Code-Institute-Submissions/justus-ai-swenglish/README.md

-my itial from was similar to the love maths format because i could see the benefit of having all the features in one page.
+my initial formm was similar to the love maths format because i could see the benefit of having all the features in one page.
 * I also wanted to divide the game into different levels ; however i had to renconsider so as not  to complicate my code and eventually not finish in good time.
 * With the help of my  mentor Tim_Ci, we discussed a simpler format of one level and several random questions.
 * The fact that its a game  also had me considering adding  scores as well as  progress bar.I used the youtube tutorials by Brian design https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=1468swill to help me reach my goala